rzubek/SimLang/README.md

    Plain C# object  <-(deserialize)--   IR   <-(parse)--   Sim file
 ```

+The IR is an untyped collection of primitives.
+It allows only the following types:
+**String, U/Int64, Double, ArrayList, Hashtable.** The primitive types are the
+widest available for each category, and data structures are untyped.

+Once the string is parsed into those types, the serializer's job is to
+convert hashtables to class instances (or dictionaries), untyped array lists to
+strongly typed collections, and wide primitives into appropriate specific ones.

 This has several benefits:
 - The job of tokenizing/parsing/printing is different from the job of reflection-based serialization,